AzonMedia/component-caching/README.md

 # GuzabaPlatform\RequestCaching

-Request Caching component for GuzabaPlatform.
+Request Caching component for [GuzabaPlatform](https://github.com/AzonMedia/guzaba-platform).

-Caches the request responses if the used ActiveRecord objects in the request were not modified (or no new ones were created from the same classes),
+Caches the request responses if the used ActiveRecord objects in the request were not modified (or no new ones were created from the same classes).

 ## Installation and configuration